microsoft/DirectX-Specs/d3d/VariableRateShading.md

 ## Depth and Stencil
 When coarse pixel shading is used, depth and stencil and coverage are always computed and emitted at the full sample resolution.

+### Import and Export of Depth and Stencil
+If a pixel shader imports or exports depth or stencil (for example, by SV_Depth, SV_StencilRef, or SV_Position.z) then shading occurs at fine rate.
+That is to say, coarse shading is disabled.

+> ### Remark: Workaround for reading depth and stencil
+> To work around coarse-shading-disablement when reading depth or stencil, applications may choose to read them instead by passing them in as an interpolated value to the pixel shader.

 ## Using the Shading Rate Requested
 For all tiers, it is expected that if a shading rate is requested, and it is supported on the device-and-MSAA-level-combination together with the relevent rendering feature areas, then that is the shading rate delivered by the hardware.